top of page

 Participants can bring their own preferred writing materials (including journals, laptops, tablets, etc.).
 Legal pads and writing implements will be provided.

-Poems for Workshop: Applicants who are accepted will be invited to submit a selection of poems for workshop (up to 10 pages).
+Poems for Workshop: Applicants who are accepted will be invited to submit a poem for workshop.

 Dress for the weather: On Saturday, the workshop will hike approximately 3 miles with a moderate elevation increase.
 Participants are not required to participate in the hike and may instead opt for outdoor composition time.
 All outdoor activities are subject to the whims of the weather.
 Participants should check the weather and dress appropriately (a decent pair of sneakers or hiking shoes is recommended) and umbrella in case of rain.